Nervous System Healing • Mind-Body Restoration

 Purpose Is Not a Job — It’s an Orientation

-This console doesn’t assign destiny or tell you who to be.
-It highlights patterns your nervous system repeats — and the kinds of roles, environments, and expressions that tend to regulate or dysregulate you.
+This console highlights patterns your nervous system repeats — and the kinds of roles, environments, and expressions that tend to regulate or dysregulate you.

 When purpose feels unclear, the body often stays in survival: overworking, people-pleasing, freezing, or drifting.
-Clarity reduces stress because it reduces internal conflict.
+Clarity reduces stress by reducing internal conflict.

 Your Information